hlaueriksson/conductofcode.io/_posts/2016-11-30-entities-and-value-objects-in-csharp-for-ddd.md

 We make sure to *fail-fast*.

 Our customer is immutable, but it doesn't need to be.
-In a real code base the customer class should encapsulate it's own domain logic.
+In a real code base the customer class should encapsulate its own domain logic.
 This makes it is easier to protect the entity from invalid state.

 ### Specs

-It is nice to be confident of the validation in your entities by test driving the code.
+It is nice to be confident of the validation in your entities by test-driving the code.

 {% gist hlaueriksson/61bbc512efaf3ecd9dd6622306843c13 CustomerSpecs.cs %}